ayushikhandelwal99/ML/README.md

 # ML
-contains basics to advance for ML
+contains solution of problems from basics to advance of ML including many libraries